mhayden7/tasknotes/README.md

 ```

 ## Usage
-Executing `tasknotes -s` will create a folder structure for all of your projects and subprojects.
-It will also create text files tied to the uuid of each task.

 Use `tasknotes -t <task id>` to open the notes file for a task in your preferred editor.

+tasknotes will automatically handle maintaining a set of project folders for your tasks.